The Blog

 Read MoreMeenakshi and The Supernumerary Nipple

 Legend says that the Pandya king, the ruler of Madurai, rejoiced at the birth of his daughter.
 She had beautiful eyes, like a pair of chiral fish.
-So she became Meenakshi (Sanskrit for “fish eyes”).
-The royal child had another physical characteristic, which the king...
+So she became Meenakshi, which is Sanskrit for “fish-eye”.
+The royal child had another physical characteristic, which the...

 Read MoreVeet — A Brick

-And so the talk turned to sons who don't take as good care of their ageing parents as they should.
+And the conversation drifted to sons who don't take as good care of their ageing parents as they should.
 The blame shifts to the daughter-in-law.
 The son gets off the hook -- old story.
-Which reminds me of the "sthalapurana" or origin story of...
+Which reminds me of the "sthalapurana" or origin story of the...

 At the age of 14, Dilip Kumar had become a wage earner for the family.
 They were members of a mercantile community from Gujarat.
 These immigrants to Tamil Nadu lived in Coimbatore and Chennai, the state's capital.
 The death of this father slammed the doors...